I did MDMA therapy. It was a deeply profound and life-changing experience.

 Receive what comes up.

-She does not actively do talk therapy while the MDMA is in my system, nor does she believe in setting intentions.
+6. She told me not to set an intention, and not to expect to do anything but take a “5 hour meeting with myself.”
+She does not believe in actively doing talk therapy while the MDMA is in my system, nor does she believe in setting intentions.
 She sits there and says nothing.

 I had no idea how right she would be.